hsyen23/ros2_control_example/src/my_controller/README.md

 The controller can only control all joints with the same command_interface.

-That's being said, joint1 and joint2 cannot be controlled by different command_interface. e.g. position for joint1, velocity for joint2.
+That's being said joint1 and joint2 cannot be controlled by different command_interface. e.g. position for joint1, velocity for joint2.

 Same for reading state_interface, it can only read the interface that is being control. e.g. my command_interface is effort, then I can only read value from effort interface.